 Separating transgender issues from LGBT infrastructure is not an easy task.
 All the wealthiest donors have been funding LGB institutions before they became LGBT-oriented, and only in some instances are monies earmarked specifically for transgender issues.
 Some of these billionaires fund the LGBT through their myriad companies, multiplying their contributions many times over in ways that are also difficult to track.
 These funders often go through anonymous funding organizations such as Tides Foundation, founded and operated by Pike.
-Large corporations, philanthropists, and organizations can send enormous sums of money to the Tides Foundation, specify the direction the funds are to go, and have the funds get to their destination anonymously.
+Large corporations, philanthropists, and organizations can send enormous sums of money to the Tides Foundation, specify the direction the funds are to go and have the funds get to their destination anonymously.
 Tides Foundation creates a legal firewall and tax shelter for foundations and funds political campaigns, often using legally dubious tactics.
 These men and others, including pharmaceutical companies and the U.S. government, are sending millions of dollars to LGBT causes.
-Overall reported global spending on LGBT is now estimated at $3.7 Trillion.
-From 2003-2013, reported funding for transgender issues increased more than eightfold, growing at threefold the increase of LGBTQ funding overall, which quadrupled from 2003 to 2012.
+The overall consumer market of LGBT is now estimated at $3.7 Trillion.
+From 2003-to 2013, reported funding for transgender issues increased more than eightfold, growing at threefold the increase of LGBTQ funding overall, which quadrupled from 2003 to 2012.
 This huge spike in funding happened at the same time transgenderism began gaining traction in American culture.

 $3.7 Trillion is a lot of money.
-Is seems enough to change laws, uproot language and force new speech on the public, to censor, to create an atmosphere of threat for those who do not comply with gender identity ideology.
+Is it enough to change laws, uproot language and force new speech on the public, to censor, to create an atmosphere of threat for those who do not comply with gender identity ideology?

 Puberty blockers are another growing market.
 The plastic surgery arm of medicine is staged for an infusion of cash as well as organ transplants, especially womb transplants for men identifying as women who may want future pregnancies.
 These surgeries are already being practiced on animals and the first successful womb implant from a deceased female donor to another female has already been a success.
 Biogenetics is poised to be the investment of the future, says Rothblatt, who has headed a massive pharmaceutical corporation and is now heavily invested in biogenetics and transplants.